ShaneMcGrathDev/Country-API-Interactive-Website/README.md

 ## Helpful Project Terminology

-- Asynchronous functions: In computer programming, asynchronous operation means that a process operates independently of other processes, whereas synchronous operation means that the process runs only as a result of some other process being completed or handed off
+- **Asynchronous functions:** In computer programming, asynchronous operation means that a process operates independently of other processes, whereas synchronous operation means that the process runs only as a result of some other process being completed or handed off
-- APIs are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.
+- **APIs** are mechanisms that enable two software components to communicate with each other using a set of definitions and protocols.
 For example, the weather bureau’s software system contains daily weather data.
 The weather app on your phone “talks” to this system via APIs and shows you daily weather updates on your phone.
-3. API stands for Application Programming Interface.
+3. **API** stands for Application Programming Interface.
 In the context of APIs, the word Application refers to any software with a distinct function.
 Interface can be thought of as a contract of service between two applications.
 This contract defines how the two communicate with each other using requests and responses.
 Their API documentation contains information on how developers are to structure those requests and responses.
-4. REST APIs These are the most popular and flexible APIs found on the web today.
+4. **REST APIs** These are the most popular and flexible APIs found on the web today.
 The client sends requests to the server as data.
 The server uses this client input to start internal functions and returns output data back to the client.
 Let’s look at REST APIs in more detail below.

-##Main sections of the JavaScript code
+## Main sections of the JavaScript code

-1.General variable declarations, 18 variables total
+1. General variable declarations, 18 variables total
 2. Variables to access the DOM and establish connection to the limited HTML code
 3. User click events which are functions that manipulate the style of the modal element
 4. The async function "getCountries" which establishes access to the external API